Kalybe (temple)

 Kalybes were built facing a square or plaza where worshipers could gather.
-It is believed they were influenced by Nabataean designs.
-Possibly the oldest, at Bosra, was built in the late first century when Bosra was the capital of the Nabataean kingdom under Rabbel II Soter.
-Their form most resembles the rock-cut temples at Petra, and most have been found in cities that were formerly part of the Nabataean kingdom.
+It is believed they were influenced by Nabataean architecture.
+Possibly the oldest, at Bosra, was built in the late first century when Bosra was the capital of the Nabataean Kingdom under Rabbel II Soter.
+Their form most resembles the rock-cut temples at Petra, and most have been found in cities that were formerly part of the Nabataean Kingdom.